Aero-engine makers seek boost from major Airbus China deal

 But industry sources say squeezing out the remaining sales is complicated by fragile second-hand values for the current A330 model as Airbus gets ready to develop the new A330neo.

-Airbus may need to discount sharply, but by doing so it risks alienating those existing owners who depend on solid secondary market values to realise their investments, a senior aircraft market executive said.
+Airbus may need to discount sharply, but by doing so it risks alienating those existing owners who depend on solid secondary market values to realize their investments, a senior aircraft market executive said.

 Airbus has meanwhile carried out a cut in A330 output to nine a month from 10, originally planned for the fourth quarter, a spokesman said.
 It plans to reduce this further to six a month in the first quarter of next year, but the major Chinese order has dispelled concerns that it could have to cut even more.